honeycombio/refinery/config.md

 - Type: `int`
 - Default: `10000`

+### `AvailableMemory`

+AvailableMemory is the amount of system memory available to the refinery process.

+The amount of system memory available to the refinery process.
+This value will typically be set through an environment variable controlled by the container or deploy script.
+If this value is zero or not set, MaxMemory cannot be used to calculate the maximum allocation and MaxAlloc will be used instead.
+If set, this must be a memory size.
+64-bit values are supported.
+Sizes with standard unit suffixes like "MB" and "GiB" are also supported.

+- Eligible for live reload.
+- Type: `memorysize`
+- Example: `4Gb`

-### `MaxMemory`
+### `MaxMemoryPercentage`

-MaxMemory is the maximum percentage of memory that should be allocated by the span collector.
+MaxMemoryPercentage is the maximum percentage of memory that should be allocated by the span collector.

 If nonzero, it must be an integer value between 1 and 100, representing the target maximum percentage of memory that should be allocated by the span collector.
 If set to a non-zero value, once per tick (see SendTicker) the collector will compare total allocated bytes to this calculated value.
 If allocation is too high, traces will be ejected from the cache early to reduce memory.
 Useful values for this setting are generally in the range of 70-90.
-Depending on deployment details, system memory information may not be available.
-If it is not, a warning will be logged and the value of MaxAlloc will be used.
 If this value is 0, MaxAlloc will be used.
-Requires MaxAlloc to be nonzero.

 - Eligible for live reload.
 - Type: `percentage`